lammps/lammps/doc/src/fix_bond_react.rst

 molecule templates and can include creation and deletion of bonds, angles, dihedrals, impropers, bond types, angle types, dihedral types, atom types, or atomic charges.
 In addition, reaction by-products or other molecules can be identified and deleted.
+Finally, atoms can be created and inserted at specific positions relative to the reaction site.

 Fix bond/react does not use quantum mechanical (eg. fix qmmm) or pairwise bond-order potential (eg. Tersoff or AIREBO) methods to